pickyourtrail_logo

 Cromer, England

 Cromer is a town of beautiful gardens and ornate Victorian houses and hotels.
 You will also find a pier on its beach with the UK’s most fabled lifeboat station.
 The local lifeboat crews have credit for gallantry.
-You will also find out about Cromer’s own Henry Blogg, the most decorated lifeboatman in the history of the RNLI.
-Geologically addressing, Cromer gives its name to the Cromerian Stage, in the Middle Pleistocene epoch.
+You will also find out about Cromer’s own Henry Blogg, the most decorated lifeboatman in the history of the RNLI (Royal National Lifeboat Institution).
+Geologically addressed, Cromer gives its name to the Cromerian Stage in the Middle Pleistocene epoch.
 And the skeleton of a mammoth from this time is on display at Cromer Museum.
-Below are the best things to do in Cromer.
+Below are the best things to do in Cromer, then head over to Pickyourtrail for the best United Kingdom tour packages that promise you a magical time!

 10 Best things to do in Cromer